OsirisTerje/blog.hermit.no/NetEndOfLife.md

 As can be seen here the .net 4.0 to .net 4.5.1 is at end of life.
 If you got anything here, it is really time to upgrade.

+## Don't panic

-Now all of this doesn't mean that you can't use the older versions, at least when they are fairly new, likt .Net Core 2.2.
-But, as time goes on, you could expect to see other tools dropping support.
+Now all of this doesn't mean that you can't use the older versions, at least when they are fairly new, like .Net Core 2.2.
+It is more about the risk increasing as other parts of your system evolves.

+What you will see is that there will be no further minor upgrades, and no bugs and security fixes on your chosen framework version.
+This may not be that much of an issue for the near future.
+Depending on what operating systems you're supporting, you may get into unwanted situation for newer ones.
+It may mean you might need to hold back on updating certain other components in your system.

+And, as time goes on, you could expect to see other tools dropping support.

-For [NUnit](https://nunit.org) - support for .Net Core 1.* is being dropped now.
+E.g. For [NUnit](https://nunit.org) - support for .Net Core 1.* is being dropped now.

 ## Supported OS lifecycles